-- ☐ JCT tax models simulate future taxpayer behavior under the present law baseline and under the proposal. - JCT uses many different models: - An individual tax model to forecast revenues from the individual income tax and from employment taxes; - A corporate model for the corporate income tax; - An estate and gift model for changes to estate and gift taxes; - Many different excise tax models; - > And many smaller tax, credit, or exclusion specific models. - Each model incorporates relevant taxpayer behavior, such as: - Changes in the timing of transactions and income recognition; - Changes between business sectors and among legal entities; - Changes in the types and timing of consumption and investment; - Tax planning and tax avoidance (or evasion) strategies.
+- JCT tax models simulate future taxpayer behavior under the present law baseline and under the proposal. - JCT uses many different models: - An individual tax model to forecast revenues from the individual income tax and from employment taxes; - A corporate model for the corporate income tax; - > A foreign model for cross-border business income; - > An estate and gift model for changes to estate and gift taxes; - Many different excise tax models; - > And many smaller tax, credit, or exclusion specific models. - Each model incorporates relevant taxpayer behavior, such as: - > Changes in the timing of transactions and income recognition; - Changes between business sectors and among legal entities; - > Changes in the types and timing of consumption and investment; - > Tax planning and tax avoidance (or evasion) strategies.